ginjaninja250/Deliverables/README.md

-# Deliverables is my repo for people to look at my 340 Deliverable project
+# Deliverables is my repo for people to look at my 340 Deliverable project.
+If you are reading this Mike Stien please note that this is a private repo and just an easy way for me to share it with my friend who is a devloper